Senpat/Haar_Cascade2/README.md

 squaredata and squaredata2 -> contains .xml files from after training. squaredata3 is from training with bgsquare2.txt included. squaredata3 NOT TRAINED YET.

 triangledata -> contains .xml files for triangles with squares in negative data.
-Used miniHitRate = 0.5, triangledata2 will contain .xml files from training with miniHitRate = 0.999
+Used miniHitRate = 0.5, triangledata2 will contain .xml files from training with miniHitRate = 0.999, mFAR = 0.3